walshbr/introduction-to-text-analysis/sentiment-analysis/exercises.md

 * Do you see problems with how the Stanford model analyses the sentiment of your sentences?
 What are they?

-* Correct the model to have a more accurate reading.

 * Why do you think the Stanford tool has problems with these sentences?
 (You will need to read about the project [here]((http://nlp.stanford.edu/sentiment/index.html).
 Hint: what did you learn about supervised classifiers?)

 * Now try marking the same text on [our class Prism](http://prism.scholarslab.org/prisms/84f15902-686a-11e6-905c-005056b3784e/highlight?locale=en).